Tempering

 Tempering eggs

-When raw eggs meet hot liquid too quickly, the proteins coagulate instantly — you get scrambled bits floating in your sauce or custard.
+When raw eggs meet hot liquid too quickly, the proteins coagulate instantly.
+You get scrambled bits floating in your sauce or custard.
 Tempering solves this by gradually raising the eggs' temperature so the proteins set smoothly and evenly.

 Step-by-step egg tempering